When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Performance-wise, the “Ti” version is a cut above the “SUPER” variant.
 For instance, an RTX 2080 SUPER has 8GB of VRAM instead of the 2080 Ti’s 11GB, making it somewhat slower than the latter.

 Alongside the RTX 2080, the GeForce GTX 1660 is the only GPU available that comes in all three variations.
 And just like the former, it follows the same performance principle which goes like this: 1660 Ti > 1660 SUPER > 1660

 It’s worth mentioning that the SUPER version, albeit slower than the Ti, is frequently a better value-for-money deal.

-In conclusion, Nvidia is a smart company, and the main reason they introduced the Ti series was that they needed an “in-between” graphics card.
+Nvidia is a smart company, and the main reason they introduced the Ti series was that they needed an “in-between” graphics card.
 Take the GTX 1070 and 1080 for example.

 Nvidia could name the card GTX 1075 but instead, they went for GTX 1070 Ti.
 Now, are they worth buying?
 I’ll just leave that to you.
 If you want extra performance and you have the budget to afford it, then go ahead and make the purchase.